 - Heat a Dutch oven or any heavy-bottomed sauce pot, add olive oil and then the chopped onions and sauté until translucent.
 Then, add the chopped or crushed garlic and stir for a minute.

-- Now, add the grated carrots and sauté for about 2 minutes.
+- Now, add the grated carrots and sauté for one minute.

-- Add the crushed or coarsely puréed tomatoes and season with salt, herbs and spices.
-Simmer for 25-30 minutes until thickened to a sauce consistency.
+- Add the crushed or coarsely puréed tomatoes and simmer for 25-30 minutes or until thickened to a sauce consistency.
+Season with salt, herbs and spices.

 - Turn off the heat and garnish with chopped basil leaves.